 The Parameter_File entry provides the name of the AMI parameter definition file, which shall have an extension of .ami.
 This must be an external file and should reside in the same directory as the .ibs file and the executable model file.
 See Section 10.3 for details.

-with:
+With:

 Executable: